Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability affects any organization or individual using PickleScan to analyze PyTorch models or files distributed as ZIP archives for malicious pickle content.
-Attackers can craft malicious PyTorch models containing embedded pickle payloads and package them into ZIP archives, successfully bypassing the PickleScan security checks.
-This bypass could lead to arbitrary code execution on the user's system when these malicious files are processed or loaded (GitHub Advisory).
+The vulnerability affects any organization or individual using PickleScan to analyze PyTorch models or other files distributed as ZIP archives for malicious pickle content.
+Attackers can craft malicious PyTorch models containing embedded pickle payloads and package them into ZIP archives, bypassing the PickleScan check by using subclasses of dangerous imports.
+This could lead to arbitrary code execution on the user's system when these malicious files are processed or loaded (GitHub Advisory).

 Source: This report was generated using AI